top of page

 About Kate

-I am a skilled horticulturist with over 7 years' experience.
+I am a skilled horticulturist with over 8 years' experience.
 My business is called Wild About Horticulture because I get very excited about plants and gardening and because I believe wildlife should be allowed to thrive around and about us and our gardens.
-I offer organic maintenance gardening, mentoring (so you can learn to manage your garden yourself) , consultancy and smallscale planting design in and around the TW postcodes.
+I offer organic maintenance gardening, mentoring (so you can learn to manage your garden yourself) , consultancy and smallscale planting design in and around the TW postcodes and in the Sherborne area of Dorset.

 My Philosophy